 Geometrica® technology is hugely versatile and can be utilized with many different forms of cladding, including but not limited to:

-• Secret Fix Cladding Systems (Steel and Aluminium)
+- Secret Fix Cladding Systems (Steel and Aluminum)

-• Standing Seam Cladding Systems (Steel and Aluminium)
+- Standing Seam Cladding Systems (Steel and Aluminum)

 Inside the Planta Automotriz Rassini spanning 112m